Devart’s Birthday Sale Is On — 20% Off All Products

 3. Once all the settings are configured, click OK.

-Now that you have successfully set remote connections to AWS RDS, you may want to dive deep and learn how to import MySQL data to Amazon RDS and export data from Amazon RDS to the on-premises MySQL database.
+Now that you have successfully set remote connections to AWS RDS, you may want to dive deep and learn how to import MySQL data to Amazon RDS and export data from Amazon RDS to an on-premises MySQL database.

 Use dbForge Studio for MySQL to connect to MySQL database